Why Do Rabbits Jump Over Each Other?

 If the doe is ready to copulate, she will take an inviting position that would attract the male rabbit by crouching down with her hindquarters raised.

-At this point, the male rabbit would mount her and they’d start mating.
+The male rabbit would mount her at this point, and they’d start mating.

 Yes, rabbits jump when they’re excited.

-My bunnies express their excitement by jumping when I feed them with occasional treats like pasta, fresh fruits like nectarines, and specially formulated pellets like Weetabix.
+Most of our bunnies express their excitement by jumping when I feed them with occasional treats like fresh fruits.

 Bunnies usually jump, run in circles, or even do a binky – a sudden, high jump with a twist in mid-air when they’re joyous.

-During binkies, rabbits usually flick their ears or tail which is an expression of extreme joy.
+During binkies, rabbits usually flick their ears or tail, expressing extreme joy.

 Below are some of the signs that show that rabbits are fighting: